-Of all the different types of heart-rate monitors out there, chest straps are some of the best for distance athletes because they tend to get more accurate heart rate data readings than a wrist monitor, armband or traditional fitness tracker (like a Fitbit Versa or Fitbit Charge).
-Chest straps have a bad reputation for being uncomfortable and causing you to chafe, but with a good heart-rate monitor, you'll forget it's even there -- until you check your reading at the end of your workout session.
-We update this list of the best chest strap heart-rate monitors periodically.
+Of all the different types of heart-rate monitors out there, chest straps are some of the best for distance athletes because they tend to get more accurate heart-rate data readings than an armband, wrist monitor or traditional fitness tracker.
+Chest straps have a reputation for being uncomfortable and chafing, but the best heart-rate monitors make you forget they're even there -- until you check your reading at the end of a workout session.

 Polar's H10 really wowed me, but I have to wonder if it was because I was using a Polar watch as my basis for comparison.
-The H10 is accurate (as compared to Polar Ignite data), reliable, comfortable and compatible.
-It's iOS- and Android-friendly, using Bluetooth and ANT Plus connectivity to pair with a range of devices.
+The H10 is accurate (as compared to Polar Ignite heart-rate data), reliable, comfortable and compatible.
+It's iOS- and Android-friendly, using Bluetooth and ANT Plus connectivity to pair with a variety of devices.

 The silicon friction dots along the strap minimize shifting and slipping, and the buckle easily adjusts for a good fit.
 The H10 supports two simultaneous Bluetooth connections, so if you wear a smartwatch and use fitness hardware such as a stationary bike or rowing erg, you can connect to both.
-If your gym equipment uses ANT Plus technology, you can potentially enable up to three connections at once.
+If your gym equipment uses ANT Plus technology, you can potentially enable up to three bluetooth device connections at once.

 The extra-wide heart-rate chest strap on the Wahoo Tickr X makes this chest strap heart-rate monitor extremely comfortable.
 The fabric feels soft, and the band is easy to adjust.
 I was able to get the best, snuggest fit with this strap compared to the others I tested, but it's unlikely that'll be the case for everyone.
 It fits chests from 23 to 48 inches.

 In addition to offering extreme comfort, the Wahoo Tickr X also offers comprehensive compatibility.
-This heart rate strap connects to just about anything, including iPhone and Android devices, Garmin watches and more than 50 fitness apps.
+This heart-rate strap connects to just about anything, including iPhone and Android devices, Garmin watches and more than 50 fitness apps.

 If you're a duathlete or triathlete looking for a chest strap heart-rate monitor, I suggest going with the Garmin HRM-Tri, which is specifically designed to accommodate triathletes.
 This chest strap captures all the data that triathletes need to track and reports it all back to fitness apps on any compatible devices you sync it to.